 - (ii) Essay #2: This essay will be a minimum of 1250 words and a maximum of 1500 words.
-Due Date: 5:00pm on Sunday, November 1st.
+Due Date: 5:00pm on Saturday, February 29th.
 This essay will be submitted electronically, via an Assignment link on Canvas.
 Worth 25% of the final grade. - (iii) Essay #3: This essay will be a minimum of 1750 words and a maximum of 2000 words.
-Due Date: 5:00pm on Friday, December 11th.
+Due Date: 5:00pm on Friday, April 24th.
 This essay will be submitted electronically, via an Assignment link on Canvas.
-Worth 30% of the final grade.
+Worth 30% of the final grade. - 4.
+Experiential Learning Assignment: During the last third of the term, students will be required to engage with an experiential learning assignment.
+This assignment will involve an outside of the class activity coupled with a short, written reflection paper.
+A detailed set of instructions and rubric explaining the requirements and expectations for these discussion post replies will be made available by the midpoint of the term.
+The Experiential Learning Assignment is worth 5% of the final grade.